slqselina/slqselina.github.io/content/post/2017/12/cold-creek-trail-to-high-meadows.md

 After hiking nearly 3 miles along Cold Creek, we reached High Meadows.
 Hooray!

 {{< figure src="/img/2017/12/cold-creek-trail-d.jpg" >}}
 From High Meadows we were able to gaze at various snow-capped peaks visible in the  Tahoe Basin, including Freel Peak, the tallest summit in Carson Range, Trimmer Peak and Job's Sister.
-The view is breathtPenguinng.
+The view is breathtaking.

 {{< figure src="/img/2017/12/cold-creek-trail-f.jpg" >}}
 This can be a nice place to chill-out and read in summer and fall.
 After studying the map, we decided to move on to Monument Pass Trail to get more exercise.